BurhanH/burhanh.github.io/_posts/2019-05-29-baby-names-analysis.markdown

 At the same time, I was watching a wonderful serial "Game Of Thrones" and the idea was clear, what if I'll take data from SSA.gov with baby names and try to compare (do some analysis) the show popularity and baby names.

 Finally, I spent a few hours at night and got the result [baby-names-analysis](https://github.com/BurhanH/data-analysis/blob/master/baby-names-analysis/Baby%20names%20analysis.ipynb).
-(Spoiler: Arya is winner!)
+(Spoiler: Arya is a winner!)

 Note!
 It was an experiment, I know it's silly but the main goal was to apply knowledge to a real example.